Say I'm Your Number One: Chart performance

 "Say I'm Your Number One" was Princess' biggest hit single, and although it was the first of a run of four hit singles that the artist released with SAW, it proved to be her only top ten entry in her home-country.
 In the UK, it debuted at number 54 on 3 August 1985 and climbed every week until reaching a peak of number seven for consecutive two weeks; it fell out of the chart after 12 weeks, of which four were spent in the top ten.
 In Continental Europe, it achieved its highest position in West Germany where it debuted at number 52 on 23 September 1985, rose to number 16 the next week, attained number two in its fifth week, being only beaten by Modern Talking's "Cheri Cheri Lady"; it spent seven weeks in the top ten and 15 weeks on the chart.
 On the 1985 national year-end chart, it ranked at number 47.
 "Say I'm Your Number One" also peaked within the top ten in Switzerland and the Netherlands, where it reached number four and number six, respectively, and barely missed the top ten in Ireland and the Flanders region of Belgium where it stalled at numbers 11 and 12.
 In addition, it was a top 20 hit in Italy, and a top 30 hit in Finland and Austria.
 On the Pan-European Hot 100 chart established by the Eurotipsheet magazine, it culminated at number ten in its ninth week.

 In North America, "Say I'm Your Number One" reached number 20 on the Billboards Hot Black Singles chart and number 22 on the Dance Club Play chart.
-It was a hit in Oceanian countries, peaking at number two in New Zealand where it ranked for ten weeks in the top 50, and at number eight in Australia.
+It was a hit in Australasia, peaking at number two in New Zealand where it ranked for ten weeks in the top 50, and at number eight in Australia.